Is There Life After Persecution?

 Presented at the Eleventh IHR Conference, October 1992.

 by Fred A. Leuchter, Jr.

-tell you what has happened to me since I addressed the Tenth International Revisionist Conference in Washington,
+what has happened to me since I addressed the Tenth International Revisionist Conference in Washington, DC, in

 One of my jobs as an engineer of execution